Skip to main content

 Continuing in 2026, Public Art Fund also has several works permanently on view at locations including:

-Champion support for On the Flip Side is provided by the Jacques and Natasha Gelman Foundation.
+Leadership support for On the Flip Side is provided by the Abrams Foundation, Elizabeth Fearon Pepperman & Richard C. Pepperman II, and Jennifer Harris, with champion support from the Jacques and Natasha Gelman Foundation.

 Public Art Fund exhibitions and programs are also supported in part with public funds from government agencies, including the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.